Common questions about ABS certification

 By contacting the medical society of the county where the doctor practices and/or the medical board of the state in which the physician is licensed (Directory of State Medical Boards).
 The ABS does not have any legal powers related to investigation or prosecution regarding a physician's practice.

 See this page of our website for the start dates of each specialty.

-No. As of 1997, recertification in general surgery is not required for recertification in other ABS specialties.
+No. As of 1997, maintaining certification in general surgery is not required for maintaining certification in other ABS specialties.

 Certificates in general surgery issued by the ABS on or after January 1, 1976, have been valid for 10 years.
 Certificates issued by the ABS in other specialties have always been valid for 10 years.
 In 2014, the ABS shifted its certificates from the academic year to the calendar year.
 As such, the duration of all current ABS certificates has been extended six months to December 31.

-Maintenance of Certification (MOC) is a continuous professional development program that replaces traditional recertification with ongoing learning and assessment activities.
-Diplomates are automatically enrolled in MOC upon certification or recertification in any ABS specialty after July 1, 2005.
-Once enrolled in MOC, diplomates must adhere to ABS MOC Requirements to maintain all ABS certificates they hold.
+Continuous Certification, previously known as Maintenance of Certification (MOC), is a continuous professional development program with ongoing learning and assessment activities.
+Diplomates are automatically enrolled in Continuous Certification upon certification or recertification in any ABS specialty after July 1, 2005.
+Once enrolled in Continuous Certification, diplomates must adhere to program requirements to maintain their ABS certificates.